ManosL/100DaysOfMLCode/README.md

 Today I completed Pacman Project 3 and read about Isolation Forest in order to implement it into the next days.

+## Day 11

+At last I did an implementation of a paper and it is the first one for this challenge.
+I implemented an Isolation Forest whose paper is [here](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf?q=isolation-forest)
+.
+Also, I evaluated its performance on a dummy dataset and on http dataset.
+The code is on Day 11 directory.